wolfSSL/wolfTPM/README.md

     * Use of the TPM's Non-volatile memory
     * Attestation (activate and make credential)
     * Benchmarking TPM algorithms and TLS
-    * Key Generation (primary, RSA/ECC and symmetric), loading and storing to NV.
+    * Key Generation (primary, RSA/ECC and symmetric), loading and storing to flash (NV memory)
-    * Sealing and Unsealing data with an RSA key (or PCR)
+    * Sealing and Unsealing data with an RSA key
     * Time signed or set
     * PCR read/reset
     * GPIO configure, read and write.